 • Community Reinvestment Act - Under the CRA, a bank has a continuing and affirmative obligation, consistent with its safe and sound operation, to help meet the credit needs of its entire community, including low- and moderate-income persons and neighborhoods.
-While the CRA does not establish specific lending requirements or programs, banks are rated on their performance in meeting the needs of their communities.
+Although the CRA does not establish specific lending requirements or programs, banks are rated on their performance in meeting the needs of their communities.

 In its most recent performance evaluation in 2020, Ally Bank received an "Outstanding" rating.
-In January 2020, Ally Bank began operating under a new three-year CRA strategic plan approved by the FRB.
+Ally Bank operated under a three-year CRA strategic plan (2020-2022) that had been approved by the FRB and is currently operating under a four-year CRA strategic plan (2023-2026) that also has been approved by the FRB.
 Failure by Ally Bank to maintain a "Satisfactory" or better rating under the CRA may adversely affect our ability to expand our financial and related activities as an FHC or make acquisitions.
 Refer to the section above titled Bank Holding Company, Financial Holding Company, and Depository Institution Status for additional information.